How to Teach Consent to Young Girls So They Remember

-TIP: The idea of leaving a 'trail of breadcrumbs' can be applied to just about anything you want to teach effectively.
+TIP: The idea of leaving a 'trail of breadcrumbs' (verbal hints) can be applied to just about anything you want to teach effectively.
 Kids (and most adults too for that matter!) learn most efficiently when they feel like they've arrived at a concept on their own instead of believing something because that's what they've been told to believe.
 If you leave a trail of breadcrumbs that leads them to discover a concept with their own reasoning skills, the lesson learned will be much more enduring.

 By helping her make a mental connection between 'boundaries' and 'don't belong,' you'll have, subtly, guided her toward feeling ownership of boundaries.
 And as the years unfold, and "owning" her values becomes more and more important, the easier it will be easier for her to apply the concept of boundaries to more mature situations.

 Once you feel like your daughter has a solid understanding of boundaries, it's a good time to connect boundaries with protecting herself.

 Because she's still young, learning how to protect herself doesn't need to mean anything sexual.
 It can refer to protecting herself from people who say mean things or from people who do things that make her feel uncomfortable.